 The Great Ocean Walk

-The Great Ocean Road winds its way along the southeastern coast of Victoria, but did you know that you can also walk along much of this route?
-The Great Ocean Walk is a 110-kilometre walking track that runs from Apollo Bay to the 12 Apostles.
-It passes through some of the most beautiful and remote sections of the Great Ocean Road, including cool temperate rainforest, eucalyptus forest, and rugged coastline.
+The Great Ocean Road winds its way along the southeastern coast of Victoria, but did you know that you can also walk along much of this route as part of a scenic road trip?
+The Great Ocean Walk is a 110-kilometre walking track from Apollo Bay to the 12 Apostles.

-Walk with giants
+Walk with giants – tourist attractions Great Ocean Road

+The Great Ocean Road activities include scenic drives along the spectacular Great Ocean Road, wildlife spotting, and visiting iconic landmarks.
 The Redwoods are one of the most beautiful things to do on the Great Ocean Road.
 Walk through these amazing giants and be amazed at how they tower over you.
 Although not native to the area, they are one of the biggest Great Ocean Road tourist attractions.

-Fall in love with a seaside town
+Fall in love with a seaside town.

 You can also wander the little boutique stores and pick some souvenirs to take home to remember your time on the GOR.